The English Seaside

 This assignment-based workshop is the start of a year-long creative investment in a substantial street / documentary photography project – with a tangible output.
 You will follow the creative journey of a substantial project – from concept to book.
 For a maximum of six participants, your project will start with a 3-day workshop in Blackpool and will focus on an assignment based on the theme of ‘The English Seaside’.

 The initial workshop will equip you with the ideas, the inspiration and motivation to continue to develop your project during the following 12 months culminating in the production of your book – with ongoing support from Brian Lloyd Duckett along the way.
-The date of the next workshop with availability is 2-3-4 July 2021.
-(Please note that the April 2021 workshop is now fully booked).
+The date of the next workshop with availability is 19-21 August, 2022.

 This workshop could change the way you approach street photography.
 By the end of the 12 month period, you’ll have had the opportunity to produce a substantial body of work.